How to Steer a Paper Airplane

 Learn how to make your paper airplane go straight, turn right or curve left by adjusting the rudder.
 Make your paper airplane climb, dive or spin by adjusting the ailerons or elevators.

-Every paper airplane that you make will require some small adjustments to perfect its flight.
-Small asymmetries in how you fold it can make it veer to the left or right.
+Every paper airplane that you make will require some small adjustments to optimize its flight.
+Few models will fly perfectly the first time.
+Small asymmetries in how you folded it can make it veer to the left or right.
 If you are throwing at an angle to the wind, this can also cause your paper airplane to turn.
 By adjusting the rudder, ailerons and elevators you can make your paper airplane fly straight.

 Some paper airplanes may have a tendency to dive towards the ground or quickly rise and then stall.
 This could be because the center of mass is too far forward or backwards.
 By adjusting the center of mass or the ailerons and elevators you can correct the flight of your paper airplane and get it to fly level.

-After reading this page, you will be an expert at how to steer your paper airplane where you want it to fly.
+Making these sorts of adjustments on an aircraft is called trimming.
+After reading this page, you will be an expert at how to trim your paper airplane and get it to fly where you want it.

 Aerodynamic Terms